 Boys and Puberty

 Puberty is one of those things we all have to go through.
-There's getting taller and broader, growing a moustache and where your voice squeaks when you are asking out a girl you like, it's all part of growing up!
+There's getting taller and broader, growing a moustache and where your voice squeaks when you are asking out the person you like, it's all part of growing up!

 Puberty is the time when a boy becomes a man.
-It doesn't happen all at once, but is a time of intense physical and emotional change, triggered by the production of testosterone, the male sex hormone.
+It doesn't happen all at once, but is a time of intense physical and emotional change.
+It is triggered by the production of testosterone, the male sex hormone.
 Guys usually start puberty sometime between the ages of 11 and 15.

 Erections and Wet Dreams: During puberty, a boy's penis will lengthen and widen, and the testes will also enlarge.
 A boy will also begin to get erections, which is when the penis fills with blood and gets hard, sometimes when he is feeling sexually aroused, but other times for no reason at all.
 A boy may also experience wet dreams (nocturnal emissions), which is when the penis becomes erect during sleep and he ejaculates.
 An ejaculation is when the penis secretes semen-a fluid that contains sperm.
 Wet dreams usually become less frequent as a boy grows older, and eventually stop completely.